cdobrich/TextTerminalBattleShip/README.md

 * This is my own implementation of the game Battleship, with simple limitations and very simple custom console text graphics.
 I made this as a demonstration of my coding abilities for a job interview over the course of several hours.
 * Version 1.0: Complete
 * Limitations: The board game size may range between 10x10 and 26x26, inclusively.
+This is set as a hardcoded variable in the 'src/Main.java' file, but could be made configurable.
+Changing the value to any desired range with limits and recompiling will demonstrate its ability to adjust.

 ### Build Software Version Compatibility ###